fw4spl-org/fw4spl-doc/Introduction/src/fw4spl-ar.rst

 ARCalibration
 ~~~~~~~~~~~~~~

-**ARCalibration** is an application dedicated to the camera calibration.
+**ARCalibration**  is a user-friendly application to calibrate mono and stereo cameras.
+This software is a must-have since camera calibration is a mandatory step in any AR application.

 .. figure:: ../media/calibration.png
     :align: center